sfreund-DLR/tankoh2/README.md

 # tankoh2
-Design and optimization of H2 tanks using [µChain](https://www.mefex.de/software/)
+Design and optimization of H2 tanks.
+For metal structures, tankoh2 is standalone, for CFRP structures, the winding simulation is carried out by [µChain](https://www.mefex.de/software/)

 ## Features